Trevecca Nazarene University: Student life

-There were 3,000-plus students at the college in fall 2016, 1,374 of whom were traditional undergraduates.
-The undergraduate population has a 1:1.39 male to female ratio, as of fall 2016.
-As of the fall of 2016, undergraduates represented 43 states, 16 countries, and 28 religious affiliations.
+There were 3,000-plus students at the college in fall 2023, 1,374 of whom were traditional undergraduates.
+The undergraduate population has a 1:1.56 male to female ratio, as of fall 2023.
+As of the spring of 2025, undergraduates represented 47 states, 39 countries, and 28 religious affiliations.
 The majority of undergraduate students live on campus in residence halls or apartment-style housing.

 Students participate in spiritual life activities throughout the school year and summers, including chapels three times a week (a number of which each semester are required for all undergraduates), local community service projects, mission trips both in the U.S. and around the world, small groups (each designed for specific types of spiritual growth and learning), and other spiritually formational activities.

 Trevecca has organizations such as the Student Government Association that are in charge of planning and hosting many social life events.
-Events that have gained the most popularity among the student body include "Friday Night Live" (a rendition of the popular skit show Saturday Night Live), "Trojan Idol", and the Songwriter's Challenge.
-Since many of these events cost money to produce, there is a need for an admission fee.
-Student Life Activities Pass (SLAP) cards are sold by the Student Government Association at the beginning of every school year for discounts at on-campus events and around the Nashville area to offset this cost.
+Events that have gained the most popularity among the student body include "Friday Night Live" (a rendition of the popular skit show Saturday Night Live), "Trojan Idol" (a rendition of the popular singing show American Idol), and the Songwriter's Challenge.

 In addition to SGA, TNU has a large number of student organizations and groups, including ministry-related clubs, service organizations, political and social interest clubs, and clubs or ensembles for many individual majors.

 Trevecca has cooperative agreements with other local universities for programs not available directly through Trevecca, including the Army ROTC at Vanderbilt University, which offers a commission in the Army as well as a degree from Trevecca once the bachelor's program at TNU and the ROTC program at Vanderbilt are both successfully completed.
 Trevecca and Vanderbilt also have a joint program allowing students interested in marching band to participate in the Vandy band during Vanderbilt's football season.
 Through a 3-2 program with Vanderbilt University, students can obtain an applied physics degree at Trevecca.
 After completion of the program's requirements (usually three years at Trevecca and one at Vanderbilt), Trevecca will award the student an applied physics degree.
 Upon completion of the requirements in the student's chosen engineering discipline at Vanderbilt, that institution will award the student an engineering degree.